A month ago, Dave Schwartz completed a design for a Smart Hand Controller (SHC) for the OnStep open source telescope controller.

 Here is an image of the SHC PCB, V1.03.

-You can order the PCB by itself from this EasyEDA project, or order a full kit (see below).
+You can order the PCB by itself from this EasyEDA project.

 And here are the infrastructure components that form the kit.